Information security policies

 63. ISO/IEC 27559:2022 is a framework for de-identification (anonymising) personal data.

-64. ISO/IEC TS 27560:2023 specifies the structure for recoding and exchanging privacy consent info.
+64. ISO/IEC TS 27560:2023 specifies the record structure for recording and exchanging privacy consent info.

 66. ISO/IEC 27562 will offer privacy guidance for fintech (IT in the finance industry).